krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 > "Zuur et al. (2007) used marine benthic data from nine inter-tidal areas along the Dutch coast.
 The data were collected by the Dutch institute RIKZ in the summer of 2002.
 In each inter-tidal area (denoted by ‘beach’), five samples were taken, and the macro-fauna and abiotic variables were measured. ...
 The underlying question for these data is whether there is a relationship between species richness, exposure, and NAP (the height of a sampling station compared to mean tidal level).
 Exposure is an index composed of the following elements: wave action, length of the surf zone, slope, grain size, and the depth of the anaerobic layer."

 In other words, there are 9 beaches, and 5 samples from each beach.
 The response, measured at each sample, is the macrofaunal species richness.
 There are two covariates: NAP, which is a sample-level covariate, and exposure, which is a beach-level covariate.
-For the moment, we will ignore the exposure covariate, and seek only to model the relationship between species richness and NAP.
 Because species richness is a count variable and includes the occasional zero (and because we have not yet discussed hierarchical models for non-Gaussian responses) we will use the square-root of richness as a variance-stabilizing transformation.
 Using the square root of species richness as the response has the added benefit of making our analysis different from the analysis in Zuur et al. (2009).

+We are going to analyze these data exhaustively, considering various approaches for their analysis and comparing the pros and cons.
+In our first pass, we will ignore the exposure covariate, and seek only to model the relationship between species richness and NAP.
+Once that analysis is complete, we will circle back and consider how the analysis changes when we consider the beach-level covariate as well.

 Like all data from Zuur et al. (2009), the data are available for download from the book's associated webpage.
 We will read in the data and do some housekeeping first.